KennySoh/Technical-Interview/mysql.md

 - functions
 ***

-Clicked Tables, and the table calander icon to see the dewtails of the table .
+Clicked Tables, and the table calander icon to see the details of the table .
 ![images](https://github.com/KennySoh/Technical-Interview/blob/master/oop/mysql4.png)